Why was the WellSAT Updated?

 Why should I be familiar with federal and state laws relevant to school wellness policies?

 State and federal law may regulate items in this assessment tool.
-A positive school wellness policy assessment using this tool does not guarantee that your school district is in compliance with all state laws.
-We recommend a thorough review of your state’s laws and regulations.
+A positive district wellness policy assessment using this tool does not guarantee that your school district is in compliance with all state laws.
+We recommend a thorough review of your state’s laws and regulations (see NASBE for state laws pertaining to wellness).
 Many times school districts are unaware of or unclear about some aspects of the law, and this is reflected in their policies.
 Here we provide examples of common errors.

 Example statement from a Connecticut policy: "Schools shall offer low-fat (1%) and fat-free milk."